gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ##### Prefix
 Prefix used for the ID of the MTA and the service names.
 It defaults to the namespace of the app.
 If a namespace is not found, it defaults to `test`.
 Please choose a prefix so that the service names are unique to your MTA.
 Otherwise deployment by multiple people will overwrite the same service.

-At the end of the generation, it's possible to optionally generate Fiori Launch Pad configuration (default: no).
+At the end of the generation, it's possible to optionally generate Fiori Launchpad configuration (default: no).

 ### fiori add flp-config - Fiori Launchpad configuration generation
 It's possible to create configuration and artifacts required to run the application in an SAP Fiori Launchpad.
 Depending on the target, the command will update either only the application `manifest.json` with the required inbound navigation property, or will also enhance the MTA configuration to contain a standalone FLP on CF.